 Additional Important Resources

 Reliable internet access is critical for online teaching and learning.
 Many Internet service providers are offering free or reduced-cost options at this time.
 Learn more about specific Internet offers that are currently available.

 Free Wi-Fi Lot Hot Spots

 Ball State is providing free high-speed wireless internet access, for all K-12 and higher education students from the surrounding community, via free Wi-Fi Hot Spots that have been set up in the parking lot near the Bethel Recreation Fields, along Bethel Avenue, just west of Tillotson Avenue.
 To maintain social distancing and for the safety of all, please remain in your vehicle with engines turned off and never leave children in unattended vehicles.
 These designated “lot hot spots” allow internet access from within vehicles.

 Ball State students can connect using the bsuconnect, eduroam or bsusecure network.

 Guests can access this free Wi-Fi service utilizing the bsuguest network.

-Learn a new skill or expand your knowledge on a wide-range of topics using LinkedIn Learning.
-LinkedIn Learning is an e-learning platform that provides self-paced training modules that cover business, technology and creative topics.
-Free access to LinkedIn Learning is available to all Ball State students and employees.
-Learn more about LinkedIn Learning.
+Udemy is an online teaching and learning platform that provides self-paced training courses that help you learn a new skill or expand your knowledge on a wide-range of topics.
+Free access to Udemy is available to all Ball State students and employees.

 IBM is granting free access to SPSS for home use for the duration of our current agreement, anyone needing SPSS for work, research, or study can obtain SPSS for home use, free of charge.